Growing Lettuce

 Famous varieties are Lollo Rosso, Salad Bowl, Oak Leaf or Red Salad Bowl.

 They can also be grown in containers.
-Use a good quality potting compost and keep them moist.
+Use a good quality potting soil and keep them moist.

 Start off your seeds under glass for the spring and autumn crops.
 It is also very handy to have some small plants available during the summer month.
 They make great gap-fillers whenever some space becomes available in your vegetable garden.